Back to Knowledge Hub

 The Seven Dimensions of LLM Evaluation

-Academic research and practical deployment have converged on evaluating LLMs across seven core dimensions:
+Academic research and practical deployment converge on seven core evaluation dimensions:

 1. Accuracy & Knowledge